MohamedRBadawy/Grooya-Portfolio/planning/enhancements.md

 **Goal:** Reduce friction in the editing process and introduce modern workflows that make the application feel more professional and intuitive.

-- [✅] **Implement Auto-Saving:**
-    - [✅] Leverage the existing `useDebouncedCallback` to automatically save portfolio changes after a period of user inactivity.
-    - [✅] Add a subtle UI indicator (e.g., "Saving..." -> "Saved ✔") in the editor header to provide clear feedback.
 - [✅] **Introduce Toast Notifications:**
     - [✅] Replace all `window.alert()` and `window.confirm()` calls with a non-blocking toast notification system (e.g., `react-hot-toast`) for a more modern and less intrusive user experience.
 - [✅] **Improve Editing Flow (Inline Forms):**